 We can only make an Exceptional Hardship Fund Award where we consider the applicants circumstances calls for help in order to cover the shortfall between their Local Council Tax Reduction (LCTS) and their Council Tax liability.
-Awards are entirely discretionary and are usually for a limited period only while the person takes active steps to review their situation.
+Awards are entirely discretionary.
+They are usually for a limited period while the person takes active steps to review their situation.

-Each case is considered on its own merits and both the financial and personal circumstances of the individual are taken into account, along with any steps that the applicant is taking to address the situation with any shortfall, and what other support that is available to them.
+Each case is considered on its own merits.
+Both the financial and personal circumstances of the individual are taken into account.
+Along with any steps that the applicant is taking to address the situation with any shortfall, and what other support that is available to them.

 Any award, which is granted, will be credited to the council tax account.